-This switchs the display to the set temperature function.
+This will also switch the display to the set temperature function.
 To return to displaying the temperature press the "EXIT" button.
-If the cutout is still in the over-temperature fault condition the display continues to flash " [u + - o u + ".
-The bath temperature must drop a few degrees below the cutout set-point before the cutout can be reset.
+If the cut-out is still in the over-temperature fault condition the display will continue to flash "cut-out".
+The bath temperature must drop a few degrees below the cut-out set-point before the cut-out can be reset.

-8.3 Temperature Set-point
+9.3 Temperature Set-point

 The bath temperature can be set to any value within the range and with resolution as given in the specifications.
 The temperature range of the particular fluid used in the bath must be known by the operator and the bath should only be operated well below the upper temperature limit of the liquid.
-In addition, the cutout temperature should also be set below the upper limit of the fluid.
+In addition, the cut-out temperature should also be set below the upper limit of the fluid.